JoeyStrandnes/Applied-IoT-1DT305/README.md

 # Analog Temperature sensor tutorial

-###### This guide will show how to connect and utilize Microchip's MCP9700T analog temperature sensor with LoRaWAN, The Things Network (TTN) and Ubidots dashboard.
+###### This guide is intended to illustrate how to connect and utilize Microchip's MCP9700T analog temperature sensor with LoRaWAN, The Things Network (TTN) and Ubidots dashboard.
 This project is easy to setup and will take an evening to complete.
 Created by Joseph Strandnes (JS225PY).